 Other town roads which accommodate much of the locally generated traffic include connectors to Branch, Brook and Green River Roads.
-Branch and Brook Roads provide a northsouth route connecting Route 112 and the Green River Road while serving the largest hamlet in town, West Halifax.
-Jacksonville Stage Road is the east-west route between Green River and Jacksonville.
+Branch and Brook Roads provide a north-south route connecting Route 112 and the Green River Road while serving the largest hamlet in town, West Halifax.
+Jacksonville Stage Road is the east-west route between Green River in Guilford and Jacksonville in Whitingham.
 Green River Road is the major east-west route connecting Guilford and West Halifax.
 This road is considered an important local thoroughfare for commuters and shoppers traveling to Brattleboro from Halifax, Readsboro and Whitingham.
 The eastern and central parts of Halifax have a less developed network of local roads, but they appear to serve the community adequately.

 According to the State Bridge Inventory, there are 37 bridges in Halifax.
 These include state and town structures both short (under 20 feet) and long (20 feet and over).
 There are 10 state bridges and 27 town bridges.
-These figures have not been verified.
 The only Town owned or maintained public parking facility is located at the Elementary School and Halifax Town Office.